 Instructions

-- Add your clean, dry berries to a mason jar.
+- Add your berries to a mason jar.
 Feel free to crush the berries with the butt of a wooden spoon.

 - Cover with alcohol.